LLNL/HPC-Tutorials/flux/section5.md

 END_OF_SCRIPT
 sh-4.2$
 ```
-In this script, the four tasks of each `flux mini run` will be spread across both nodes.
-In contrast, `script2.sh` creates an allocation with eight tasks on just one of the nodes of the parent allocation, so all of the tasks from both `flux mini run` commands will be on the same node:
+In this script, the four tasks of each `flux run` will be spread across both nodes.
+In contrast, `script2.sh` creates an allocation with eight tasks on just one of the nodes of the parent allocation, so all of the tasks from both `flux run` commands will be on the same node:
 ```
 sh-4.2$ cat script2.sh
 #!/bin/sh

-flux mini batch \
+flux batch \
 -N 1 \
 -n 8 \
 <<- 'END_OF_SCRIPT'